Zaifsolutions/Queen-Riam/README.md

 - **Educational use only.**
 - Do **not** use this bot for spam or any illegal activities.

-> Powered by Hector Manuel ✨
+> Powered by Huzaifa Mahmood ✨

 ---